Dutch auction

 A Dutch auction is one of several similar types of auctions for buying or selling goods.
-Most commonly, it means an auction in which the auctioneer begins with a high asking price in the case of selling, and lowers it until some participant accepts the price, or it reaches a predetermined reserve price.
+Most commonly, it means an auction in which the auctioneer begins with a high offer price in the case of selling, and lowers it until some participant accepts the price, or it reaches a set reserve price.
 This type of price auction is most commonly used for goods that are required to be sold quickly such as flowers, fresh produce, or tobacco.
 A Dutch auction has also been called a clock auction or open-outcry descending-price auction.
 This type of auction shows the advantage of speed since a sale never requires more than one bid.
 It is strategically similar to a first-price sealed-bid auction.

 History

 Herodotus relates an account of a descending price auction in Babylon, suggesting that market mechanisms similar to Dutch auctions were used in ancient times.
 Descending-price auctions were used in 17th-century Holland for estate sales and paintings.
 The Dutch manner of auctioning appeared in England by the 17th century, which was called "mineing".
 In that type of auction, said to be a "Method of Sale not hitherto used in England", the auctioneer began with a high price that was sequentially reduced until one bidder cried out "Mine!"
-The Times mentioned one Dutch auction in 1788.
+The Times mentioned a Dutch auction in 1788.